-It will be much more focus on leadership in the warehouse.
-Multichannel, free ordering and more and more liberal rules for order structures.
+It need to be much more focus on leadership in the warehouse.
+E-commerce and omni-channel, free ordering and more and more liberal rules for order structures.
 That is instruments of increasing competition, this means warehouse operations are finding it increasingly difficult to maintain efficiency.
 More orders with less quantities and value increases the demands on the flexibility of the staff.
 Warehouse Management must move people between departments and tasks to avoid sub-optimization and reduce the number of man-hours in the warehouse.
-To make all these movements of staff immediately requires a trusting and pedagogic leadership that can provide feedback and coaching in a good way.
+To make all these movements of staff immediately requires a strong, communicative and pedagogic leadership that can provide feedback and coaching in a good way.
 To the leadership we need to add strong analytical skills.
-Warehouse management have to analyze if all the changes to multichannel and so on increase the costs and what could be done to minimize the increasing costs.
+Warehouse management have to analyze if all the changes to omni-channel and so on increase the costs and what could be done to minimize the increasing costs.

 - Holistic approach with strong collaboration in the entire supply chain (remove silo effect):